-We support approximately 1.7 million business customers in 53 countries and territories with banking and institutions.
+We support approximately customers in 53 countries and territories with banking and institutions.
 Our products and services to help them operate and grow.
-Our customers range from small enterprises focused primarily on their domestic markets, through to large companies operating globally.
+Our customers range across capital financing, from small enterprises focused primarily on their domestic markets, through to large companies operating globally.

-We provide financial services and products to companies, governments comprehensive range of products and solutions, across capital financing, advisory and transaction banking services, can be combined and customised to meet clients' specific objectives.
+We provide financial services and products to companies, governments comprehensive range of products and solutions, advisory and transaction banking services, can be combined and customised to meet clients' specific objectives.